From Bolivar to Chavez, Venezuelans feast on the arepa

 Just as Venezuelan women were beginning to enter the workplace and didn't have the time to soak, peel and then pound corn kernels, Harina PAN allowed them to both earn a living and cook the iconic dish.

-Venezuelans purchase a staggering 23 kg (50 lbs) of Harina PAN per person per year, rivaling the quantity of flour used in Mexico's tortillas.
+Venezuelans purchase a staggering 23 kg (50 lbs) of Harina PAN per person per year, rivalling the quantity of flour used in Mexico's tortillas.

 Venezuelans abroad are often desperate to stock up on the flour, leading to embarrassing rows at airports as customs officials mistake it for cocaine and confront well-meaning friends of emigrants.